jcontrerasleyton/flight-prediction-api/doc/README.md

     - Only requests that contain a signed JSON Web Token are granted access to the API.
 In other words, only authorized systems can access the API.

     - One advantage is that is harder to impersonate a user because the token needs to be signed unlike others API token solutions.

     - Take in mind that his has an impact in latency due to the token decode and verification process.

+- Another authorization option is [OAuth (2.0)](https://auth0.com) wich also creates access tokens and has third party integration (so authorized users can access the API with a third party account).

+    - OAuth (2.0) can be used for authentication but is recommended to use [OpenID Connect](https://openid.net/connect/) as an extra authentication layer on top of OAuth (2.0).

+    - Take in mind that his has an impact in latency due to the token decode and verification process.